Skip to main content

 When to use each server

-• Use the Layers MCP server when you want an AI assistant to help manage your store — creating merchandising rules, tuning search behavior, building sort orders, or analyzing metrics.
+• Use the Layers MCP server when you want an AI assistant to help manage your store — creating merchandising rules, tuning search behavior, building sort orders, or exploring analytics.

 • Use the Storefront MCP server when you want to integrate AI-powered product discovery into a customer-facing experience.
 It’s also useful when building AI agents that need to search and browse your catalog.